ZacharyCouchman/immutablex-transfers/README.md

 ## Prerequisites

-1. Make sure you have [node]('https://nodejs.org/en/) installed.
-Use version 18.x
+1. Make sure you have version 18.x of [node](https://nodejs.org/en/download) installed.
 2. Install typescript with the command `npm install -g typescript`
 3. Install the @imtbl/sdk with `npm install`